Fruit Pizza Recipe (Sugar Cookie Fruit Pizza)

 If you use a canned fruit, like mandarin oranges or pineapple rings you’ll want to fully drain them and pat them dry with a paper towel so they don’t leak excess juices on top of the pizza.

-Do I Have to Use the Fruit Glaze?
+Do I have to use the fruit glaze?

 There is an optional glaze that you can leave off if you like to keep your fruit more natural in appearance and flavor.

-Fruit Pizza
+Easy Fruit Pizza Recipe

 Ingredients